• Use Cases

 IntegrationCustom destination

-Webhooks iconCustom Webhooks - Send Events to Any HTTP Endpoint
+Webhooks iconCustom Webhooks - Authenticated, Signed Event Delivery to Any Endpoint

 Webhooks are the universal escape hatch in the Meshes catalog.
-If the destination accepts HTTPS requests, Meshes can route product events there with the same retries, fan-out, and delivery visibility as first-party integrations.
+If the destination accepts HTTPS requests, Meshes can route product events there with authentication, HMAC signing, and the same retries, fan-out, and delivery visibility as first-party integrations.

 Start freeView documentation